Application and enrollment journey

 Looking to join our programme?
 This is what your application and enrollment is about

 As you understand by now, we offer a combined programme with four universities in Europe.
-This makes your application and enrollment process a bit more complex than you might be used to.
-We do everything we can to support you along the way.
+We support you along your application and enrollmentprocess.
 Start by downloading our checklist.
 It will help you to take each step.

 Start by getting in